Mar 22, 2022

 Within the last five years, Hostinger has grown from 30 to nearly 400 employees in Lithuania.
-Such a growth tendency facilitates an increased demand for leadership roles.
-As is common to technical organizations, more than half of Hostinger’s leaders are promoted to leadership roles internally from specialists.
+Such a growth trajectory facilitates an increased demand for leadership roles.
+As is common with organizations in tech, more than half of Hostinger’s leaders are specialists promoted to leadership roles internally.

 According to this school of thought, poorly trained employees, despite their best intentions, produce inefficiencies, excess costs, and unhappy customers and colleagues.
-Thus, we were looking for ways to improve the essential skills and competencies of a manager.
+Thus, we look for ways to improve the essential skills and competencies of a manager.